Reading is good for you...

-Buy Benign Prostatic Hyperplasia medication online from PocketPills with FREE prescription delivery and LOW dispensing fees.
+Buy Benign Prostatic Hyperplasia medications like Apo Doxazosin, Apo Prazo and Apo Tamsulosin CR online from Pocketpills with FREE prescription delivery.
 Renew your Benign Prostatic Hyperplasia prescription or schedule a consultation to receive a new prescription today!

 The prostate gland is a small, round lump of tissue located between the penis and the bladder.
 Its function is to add fluid to the semen, the liquid that carries the sperm.
 It tends to grow bigger as men enter middle age, and continues to grow with age.
 In some men the prostate gland can grow to be more than seven times its original size.
 This runaway growth is called hyperplasia and results in the condition benign prostatic hyperplasia (BPH).

 BPH causes no symptoms or problems in two-thirds of men over the age of 50 years, but the chance of developing symptoms increases with each additional year.
 The prostate surrounds the top of the urethra, the tube through which we urinate, just where it meets the bladder.
 If the prostate gets too big, it can squeeze the urethra, partly closing it.
 This can lead to various urinary tract problems.